The countdown is based on server time, which is currently:

 If USAC has already issued a payment to the original service provider and that payment was received by that service provider but the reimbursement of that amount was never received by the applicant, the applicant cannot request a Good Samaritan service provider.
 In such cases, USAC and/or the applicant would have to pursue legal remedies against the original service provider in order to claim the reimbursement.
 However, an applicant may still be able to seek a Good Samaritan service provider for the portion of its eligible services for which a BEAR Form has not yet been fully processed.

-The applicant will be asked to identify a telecommunications service provider with whom it has a universal service fund (USF) relationship.
-The telecommunications provider should have a history of prompt BEAR reimbursements, not be delinquent on contributions to the universal service fund, and be certified for the appropriate funding year.
+The applicant will be asked to identify a telecommunications service provider with whom it has a universal service fund relationship.
+The telecommunications provider should have a history of prompt BEAR reimbursements, not be delinquent on universal service contributions, and be certified for the appropriate funding year.

-Applicants that do not have an existing USF relationship with a telecommunications service provider can call the Client Service Bureau at (888) 203-8100 and ask for their request for a Good Samaritan service provider to be escalated.
+Applicants that do not have an existing universal service fund relationship with a telecommunications service provider can call the Client Service Bureau at (888) 203-8100 and ask for their request for a Good Samaritan service provider to be escalated.

 The substitute service provider (the Good Samaritan) will receive acknowledgment from USAC that the Good Samaritan service provider did not render the service, that the Good Samaritan service provider did not receive any payment for the service and that the Good Samaritan service provider is willing to accept the BEAR payment solely as a pass-through mechanism and not as part of the Good Samaritan's service provider's revenue stream.
 These certifications will be confirmed in the BEAR Form Notification Letter that is generated in these instances prior to USAC issuing the BEAR payment.

-Applicants who are in need of a Good Samaritan service provider should submit a written request to the address below to initiate the process, including the applicant's name, address, FCC Form 471 number, FRN(s), the original service provider name, original SPIN, and the amount of reimbursement sought.
-Again, if the original service provider has already received a BEAR payment and the applicant is seeking the reimbursement of that amount, the situation does not qualify as a Good Samaritan service provider.
+Applicants who are in need of a Good Samaritan service provider should submit a written request to the address below to initiate the process, including the applicant's name, address, FCC Form 471 number, FRN(s), the original service provider name, original service provider's SPIN (also known as the service provider's 498 ID), and the amount of reimbursement sought.
+Again, if the original service provider has already received a BEAR payment and the applicant is seeking the reimbursement of that amount, the situation does not qualify.

 Send written requests to: